BIRTHPLACE OF OUR NATION

-Kaikohe has about 4,500 residents with another 4,000 in the wider surrounds.
+Kaikohe has an estimated 18,500 residents in the township and wider surrounds.
 It is a strategic hub for the province of Northland, providing retail and service facilities for an extensive farming district taking advantage of the highly fertile soils.
-It is recognised as the centre of culture for Ngāpuhi — the largest Māori iwi in New Zealand.
-Within a 50 km radius of Kaikohe there are many popular visitor attractions such as the Bay of Islands, Waipoua Forest with its giant Kauri trees, the beautiful Hokianga Harbor with its quaint seaside settlements of Omapere and Opononi and giant sand hills, the Puketi and Omahuta Kauri forests, the Waiomio limestone caves and the historic towns of Rawene and Kohukohu.
+It is recognised as the cultural heart for Ngāpuhi — the largest Māori iwi in New Zealand.
+Within a 50 km radius of Kaikohe there are many popular visitor attractions such as the Bay of Islands, the historic Te Waimate Mission, the beautiful Hokianga Harbour with its quaint settlements of Omapere and Opononi and giant sand hills, the Waipoua, Puketi and Omahuta ancient Kauri forests, the Waiomio limestone caves, the geothermal Ngawha Springs and the historic towns of Rawene and Kohukohu.

 WHANGAROA, DOUBTLESS BAY, KAITAIA & AUPŌURI PENINSULA

 Stunning beaches and bays one after the other and what must be the best boating and fishing waters in New Zealand.